Confidence isn’t something you suddenly wake up with one day.

 The Moment Strength Training Changed Everything

-My local YMCA offered an intro CrossFit class, and that’s where my strength journey truly began.
+My local YMCA offered an intro CrossFit class, and that’s where everything started to change.

 I was strong.